#IfThenSheCan - The Exhibit Comes to Washington, DC!

 “These striking 3D-printed figures of remarkable women in STEM careers help us celebrate the incredible impact women continue to make on vital scientific endeavors,” said Lonnie Bunch, Secretary of the Smithsonian.
 “This exhibition highlights how a more diverse, more inclusive workforce will strengthen our shared future.”

 AAAS is also thrilled that Dr. Shirley Malcom, Senior Advisor to the CEO and Director of the SEA Change initiative at AAAS, will also have a statue at the #IfThenSheCan - The Exhibit.
-Dr. Malcom is a pioneer who's work has tirelessly focused on the lack of women, especially women of color, in science.
+Dr. Malcom is a pioneer whose work has tirelessly focused on the lack of women, especially women of color, in science.
 She has led the effort in improving accessibility of education and careers in science and engineering for girls and women.
 Her accomplishments and life experiences embody the spirit of this initiative.

 During opening weekend, visitors were able to explore all 120 statues placed in the Arts + Industries Building, the Smithsonian Castle, and the adjacent Enid A. Haupt Garden.
 During Work It!
 FUTURES Career Day on March 5th, thirteen of our ambassadors gave ten-minute talks.
 During FUTURES Girl Power Family Day on March 6th, kids of all ages joined our AAAS IF/THEN Ambassadors in hands-on activities to share the excitement of science, technology, engineering, and mathematics.
 On both days, our ambassadors engaged thousands of people next to their statues about their STEM stories.